bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 		{YOUR_USER} - This is the login you use to log into Oracle Cloud/DIPC server {YOUR_PASSWORD} - This is the password of the login you use to log into Oracle Cloud/DIPC server
 	```
-8. New directories will be created, to look at then execute: ls
+8. New directories will be created, to look at them execute: ls
 9. We will take a look at the configuration file (agent.properties) and we will change the port in which this agent will talk to DIPC
 10. Open the editor, select “Applications > Accessories > Editor” from the top left corner of the screen
 ![](images/300/image300_9.png)